Mississippi Licensing Overview for Manicurists and Nail Technicians

 Requirements and license preparation for manicurists and nail technicians

-The first, required step to licensure as a nail technician in Mississippi is to enroll in a training program of at least 350 hours.
-The nail technician program must include practice and related theory in manicuring and pedicuring over a period of no less than 9 weeks.
-The Board maintains a list of approved cosmetology and nail technician schools here.
+The first step to licensure as a nail technician in Mississippi is to enroll in a training program of at least 350 hours.
+The program must include practice and related theory in manicuring and pedicuring over a period of no less than 9 weeks.
+The board maintains a list of approved cosmetology and nail technician schools here.

 The requirement for the theory component of a nail technician program must total at least 85 clock hours and be conducted at a rate of at least 7 hours per week throughout the entire 9-week period.
 The skills/practical component must total at least 265 clock hours.